Batten disease

 Batten disease is a fatal disease of the nervous system that typically begins in childhood.
 Onset of symptoms is usually between 5 and 10 years of age.
 Often, it is autosomal recessive.
 It is the common name for a group of disorders called the neuronal ceroid lipofuscinoses (NCLs).
+"The incidence is as high as one in 12,500 live births".

 Although Batten disease is usually regarded as the juvenile form of NCL (or "type 3"), some physicians use the term Batten disease to describe all forms of NCL.
 Historically, the NCLs were classified by age of disease onset as infantile NCL (INCL), late infantile NCL (LINCL), juvenile NCL (JNCL) or adult NCL (ANCL).
-At least 20 genes have been identified in association with Batten disease, but juvenile NCL, the most prevalent form of Batten disease, has been linked to mutations in Battenin, the CLN3 gene.
+At least 20 genes have been identified in association with Batten disease, but juvenile NCL, the most prevalent form of Batten disease, has been linked to mutations in Battenin, the protein encoded by the CLN3 gene.
 It was first described in 1903.

 Signs and symptoms

-Early signs and symptoms of the disorder usually appear around ages 2–10, with gradual onset of vision problems or seizures.
+Signs and symptoms of the disorder usually appear around ages 5–10 years, with gradual onset of vision problems or seizures.
 Early signs may be subtle personality and behavioral changes, slow learning or regression, repetitive speech or echolalia, clumsiness or stumbling.
 Slowing head growth in the infantile form, poor circulation in lower extremities (legs and feet), decreased body fat and muscle mass, curvature of the spine, hyperventilation and/or breath-holding spells, teeth grinding and constipation may occur.

 Over time, affected children experience mental impairment, worsening seizures and progressive loss of sight, speech and motor skills.
 Batten disease is a terminal disease; life expectancy varies depending on the type or variation.

 Females with juvenile Batten disease show first symptoms a year later than males, but on average die a year sooner.

-Cause

-NCLs are a family of diseases that are inherited in an autosomal recessive manner.
-Collectively referred to as Batten disease, NCLs are responsible for most paediatric neurodegenerative diseases.
-The specific type of NCL is characterized by the age of symptomatic onset and genetic mutation involved.
-Currently, mutations in ten genes are believed to lead to the development of Batten disease; 'the incidence is as high as one in 12,500 live births'.